Applies to:

 When the effective time for an operation is high another interesting property to look at is the ‘Swapping’ property.

 Denodo has a swapping mechanism which stores in secondary storage the intermediate results of a GROUP BY, JOIN, ORDER BY or DISTINCT operation.
-To check if that mechanism was triggered look for the Swapping attribute within the Advanced parameters of the trace.
+To check if that mechanism was triggered look for the Swapping attribute within the Advanced Properties of the trace.

 If that property is true for an operation, it means that it was required to hold in memory too much data (more than a limit configured at server of view level) and therefore Denodo decided to offload that data to disk to avoid exceeding the system resources.
 This keeps the system in good health but in return that operation will be slower as Denodo will need to write and read to/from disk.